selma-Bentaiba/selma-Bentaiba.github.io/_blogs/Transformers_laid_out.markdown

 Now using these Q,K,V vectors the attention score is calculated.

 Calculating the attention score for the first word "Delicious" we take the query (q1) and key (k1) of the word and take a dot product of them.
 (Dot products are great to find similarity between things).

 Then we divide that by Square root of the dimension of key vector.
-This is done to stabalize training.
+This is done to stabilize training.

-The same process id done with the query of word one (q1) and all the keys of the different words in this case k1 & k2.
+The same process is done with the query of word one (q1) and all the keys of the different words in this case k1 & k2.

 Finally using all the values, we take a softmax of each out.

 Then these are multiplied with the value of each word (v1,v2).
 Intuitvely to get the importance of each word with respect to the selected words.
-Less important words are drowned out by lets say multipling with 0.001
+Less important words are drowned out by lets say multipling with 0.001.\
 And finally everything is summed up to get the Z vector

 ![Image of a transformer](/assets/transformers_laid_out/8.png)

-The thing that made transformers was that computation could be parallazined, So we do not deal with vectors.
+The thing that made transformers was that computation could be parallelized, So we do not deal with vectors.
 But rather matrices.

 The implementation remains the same.